This time, the picture did tell the entire story.

 It wasn't easy, not even against Montreal goalie Dustin Tokarski, a third-stringer at the start of the series who is now a household name throughout Quebec and beyond.
 It wasn't easy against a resilient Canadiens team which came home down 3-1 in the series and ripped off a 7-4 win in Game 5.

-Even in that team framework, there were some performances which eclipsed all others.
+Even in that team framework, there were some performances that eclipsed all others.
 Here are five reasons the Rangers advanced to the Stanley Cup Final:

 1. King of Kings